Plano East finishes off undefeated season with basketball state title

 MORE: High School Sports

-They secured the championship with a 53-41 win over Round Rock Stony Point Saturday night.
+They secured the championship with a 53-41 win over Round Rock Stony Point at the Alamodome in San Antonio on Saturday night.

+The game was a rematch for the two teams.
+They faced off in the championship basketball tournament in Mansfield back in December.

+Stony Point's only two losses of the season were to Plano East.